LuigiClemente/auction/README.md

 * **Authentication:** Users can register the app using the `register` mutation, providing authentication tokens and domain information.
 This ensures a secure connection between the MedusaJS Customization and MedusaJS.

-// Explain how we are transitioning from a store to an auction-based platform.